-- (a) The name of each qualified candidate for office, except those who withdraw, die or are declared ineligible as of the deadline for omitting a candidate's name from the ballot set forth in state law, shall be printed on the official ballots without party designation or symbol in the form designated by the candidate.
+- (a) Names on Ballot.
+The name of each qualified candidate for office, except those who withdraw, die or become ineligible two business days or more prior to the start of early voting, shall be printed on the official ballots without party designation or symbol in the form designated by the candidate.
 If two or more candidates have the same surname or surnames so similar as to be likely to cause confusion, their residence addresses shall be printed with their names on the ballot. - (b) Order of Listing.
 The order on the ballot of the names of the candidates shall be determined by lot in a drawing to be held under the supervision of the city secretary. - (c) Early Voting.
 Procedures for early voting shall be consistent with the Texas Election Code. - (d) Ballots On Measures.
 Ballots for ordinances, bond issues, and charter amendments shall be presented for voting by ballot title.
 The ballot title of a measure may differ from its legal title but shall be a clear, concise statement, approved by majority of the council, describing the substance of the measure without argument or prejudice.
 Below the ballot title shall appear the following question: "Shall the above described (ordinance) (bond issue) (amendment) be adopted?"
 Immediately below or to the left of such question shall appear, in the following order, the words "Yes" and "No" each with a square in which the voter may cast his or her vote by marking a cross (X) or other mark; provided the requirements of this section may be varied, not inconsistent with state law, as necessary for use of an electronic voting system. - (e) Write-In Votes.
 Procedures for write-in votes shall be consistent with the Texas Election Code.